ghanse/data-quality-demo/README.md

 ```

 **Important**: Before deploying to production:
-1. Update the `prod` target in `databricks.yml` with appropriate configurations
+1. Update `databricks.yml` with the appropriate environment configuration
-2. Configure a service principal for `run_as` permissions
+2. Create a service principal to use as the `run_as` user for jobs and pipelines
-3. Review and adjust the schedule in `resources/jobs.yml`
-4. Set up proper alerting and monitoring
+3. Set up proper alerting and monitoring
-5. Consider enabling more strict quality checks or quarantine patterns
+4. Consider enabling more strict quality checks or quarantine patterns

 For production best practices, see the [Databricks Asset Bundles production documentation](https://docs.databricks.com/dev-tools/bundles/deployment-modes.html).